-Fennel’s crunchy texture and sweet, anise flavor makes it perfect for this time of year, as we ease into fall.
-It’s crisp enough to brighten a salad when raw; once cooked, it becomes tender and satisfying.
+Fennel’s crunchy texture and sweet, anise flavor makes it perfect for this time of year, when we need something crisp and refreshing.
+It can brighten a salad when raw; once cooked, it becomes tender and satisfying.
 Read on for our best tips for choosing, working with, and using fresh fennel, plus a selection of our favorite recipes — you’ll be surprised how versatile this veggie can be.

 Look for: Choose fresh fennel bulbs that are smooth and tightly layered with no cracks or bruises.
 Fat, rounded bulbs with white and pale green color will tend to be more succulent than thin or yellow ones.
 Avoid any with wilted leaves or dried layers.
 Keep bulbs in a perforated plastic bag in the refrigerator for up to 5 days.